tc39/proposal-temporal/docs/zoneddatetime.md

 - `2011-12-03T10:15:30+01:00[Europe/Paris]`
 - `2011-12-03T10:15:30+09:00[Asia/Tokyo][u-ca=japanese]`

-This method overrides the `Object.prototype.toString()` method and provides a convenient, unambiguous string representation of `zonedDateTime`.
+This method overrides the `Object.prototype.toString()` method and provides a convenient string representation of `zonedDateTime`.
 The string is "round-trippable".
 This means that it can be passed to `Temporal.ZonedDateTime.from()` to create a new `Temporal.ZonedDateTime` object with the same field values as the original.